Random networks with sublinear preferential attachment: The giant component: Proof of Theorem Proof of Theorem 1.6

-The equivalence of the divergence of the sequence in Theorem~\ref{percol} and the criterion $\mathcal I=\emptyset$ stated in~$(i)$ of Remark~\ref{percol2} follows from the bounds on the spectral radius of the operators $A_\alpha$ given in the proof of Proposition~\ref{main4}.
-Moreover, it is easy to see from the arguments of Section~\ref{se.3} that the survival of the INT under percolation with retention parameter~$p$ is equivalent to the existence of $0<\alpha<1$ such that Hence, to complete the proof of Theorem~\ref{percol} and Remark~\ref{percol2}, it suffices to show that, for a fixed retention parameter~$0<p<1$, the existence of a giant component for the percolated network is equivalent to the survival of the INT under percolation with retention parameter~$p$.
+The equivalence of the divergence of the sequence in Theorem \ref {percol}, and the criterion $\mathcal I=\varnothing$ stated in (i) of Remark~\ref{percol2} follows from the bounds on the spectral radius of the operators $A_\alpha$ given in the proof of Proposition~\ref{main4}.
+Moreover, it is easy to see from the arguments of Section~\ref{se3} that the survival of the INT under percolation with retention parameter $p$ is equivalent to the existence of $0<\alpha<1$ such that

+Hence, to complete the proof of Theorem~\ref{percol} and Remark \ref {percol2}, it suffices to show that, for a fixed retention parameter $0<p<1$, the existence of a giant component for the percolated\vadjust{\goodbreak} network is equivalent to the survival of the INT under percolation with retention parameter $p$.
 We now give a sketch of this by showing how the corresponding arguments in the proof of Theorem~\ref{main2} have to be modified.

-As in the proof of Theorem~\ref{main2} the main part of the argument consists of couplings of the exploration process of the neighbourhood of a vertex in the network to increasingly simple objects.
-To begin with we have to couple the exploration of vertices in the percolated network and the percolated labelled tree, using arguments as in Section~\ref{se.1stcoupling}.
-We only modify the exploration processes a little: Whenever we find a new vertex, instead of automatically declaring it active, we declare it \emph{active} with probability~$p$ and \emph{passive} otherwise.
+As in the proof of Theorem~\ref{main2} the main part of the argument consists of couplings of the exploration process of the neighborhood of a vertex in the network to increasingly simple objects.
+To begin with we have to couple the exploration of vertices in the percolated network and the percolated labeled tree, using arguments as in Section \ref {se1stcoupling}.
+We only modify the exploration processes a little: whenever we find a new vertex, instead of automatically declaring it active, we declare it \textit{active} with probability $p$ and \textit{passive} otherwise.
 We do this independently for each newly found vertex.
-We still explore at every step the leftmost active vertex, but we change the stopping criterion~(E1): we now stop the process when we rediscover an active \emph{or passive} vertex.
-We also stop the process when we have discovered more than $2 \frac{1-p}{p} \, c_N$ passive vertices, calling this event~(E3).
+We still explore at every step the leftmost active vertex, but we change the stopping criterion (E1): we now stop the process when we rediscover an active \textit{or passive} vertex.
+We also stop the process when we have discovered more than $2 \frac{1-p}{p} c_N$ passive vertices, calling this event (E3).
 All other stopping criteria are retained literally.